Close A Company – Start Your Quote

 Closing a limited company is a big decision and it’s important to work with an insolvency practitioner (IP), and their team, that you can trust and depend on.
 Our insolvency practitioners have a wealth of knowledge and more than 30 years’ experience handling liquidations for any size of solvent and insolvent business.

-Being a member of the Association of Business Recovery Professionals (R3) and the Insolvency Practitioners Association, you can be confident in the knowledge that we have the capabilities of helping directors meet their obligations in every circumstance.
+Being a member of the Institute of Chartered Accountants in England and Wales (ICAEW), you can be confident in the knowledge that we have the capability to help directors meet their obligations in every circumstance.

 When it comes to closing a limited company, there is a specific process to follow according to the Insolvency Act 1986.
 Whether it’s a Members Voluntary Liquidation, a Creditors Voluntary Liquidation or a Compulsory Liquidation – i.e. a creditor has applied to the court to force your business into liquidation – our IPs are there to advise you at every stage of the process.